 Employee Productivity: Everything You Need to Know

-Employers understand there will be some leaked employee productivity, however there are things they can do to help improved the amount of wasted time and encourage employees to be more productive.
+Employers understand there will be some leaked employee productivity; however, there are things they can do to help improve the amount of wasted time and encourage employees to be more productive.
 Getting employees more in tune with performing up to certain goals, an employer can help ensure the employees’ productivity aligns with the company’s goals.

-There are not many things more important to keeping your company alive, that improving employee productivity.
+There are not many things more important to keeping your company alive than improving employee productivity.
 When there aren’t employee productivity issues, employers don’t think too much about it.
 However, when there is a problem, it can bring operations to a halt.

-The cost of ignoring low employee productivity can be very costly to an employer.
+The cost of ignoring low employee productivity can be high for an employer.
 Not only is there a cost to the bottom line, there is also a cost to employee engagement.
-The key to improving productivity is to engage your employees and they will want to be more productive and goal oriented.
+The key to improving productivity is to engage your employees so they will want to be more productive and goal oriented.